francois-roseberry/monopoly-js/README.md

 **Choices effects on the game state**

+* Roll dice
-Roll dice : move player on the board
+  ** move player on the board
+* Finish turn

-Finish turn : switch to next player
+  ** switch to next player
+* Buy property

-Buy property : property where current player is is bought by current player and his money is reduced by its price
+  ** property where current player is is bought by current player and his money is reduced by its price

-Note : there is no final state, since there is no way to possibly lose money yet.
+*Note : there is no final state, since there is no way to possibly lose money yet.
 Hence, no winner or loser possible.
-Will be added later
+Will be added later*